Surrogacy Terms Intended Parents Should Know

 “Blast” or Blastocyst

 The stage of development that an embryo needs to reach before it can be implanted in the wall of the uterus.
-Around 40 % of human embryos get to this developmental stage.
-After that, they get incubate in an IVF lab for five to six days.
+Around 40% of human embryos get to this developmental stage.
+After that, they get incubated in an IVF lab for five to six days.

 IVF, or In Vitro Fertilization

 A process through which female eggs and sperm are fertilized outside the uterus in a controlled environment, be it a Petri dish or test tube.
-It is carried out by an experienced Reproductive Endocrinologist at a fertility clinic.
+An experienced Reproductive Endocrinologist will carry out the task at a fertility clinic.
 For successful IVF you need to find the best surrogacy agency.

 Frozen Embryo Transfer

 In this process, we transfer a frozen and thaw embryo into the surrogate or intended mother’s womb.

 A blood test carried out approximately ten days after an embryo transfer.
 This test determines whether or not a woman has conceived.
 It examines the levels of hormones that indicate a surrogacy pregnancy such as: are LH, Progesterone, Estradiol, and Human Chorionic Gonadotropin (HCG).

 A medical test is used to diagnose any chromosomal abnormalities through the examination of amniotic fluid cells surrounding the surrogate baby.
 Amniocentesis tests are applicable between 2 and 3 months of pregnancy.
 To make sure your amniocentesis is on the right track a good fertility clinic is required.